Volunteers Involved for the Emotional Well-being of Seniors (VIEWS)

-Conversations on Aging provide an opportunity for older adults to come together and discuss their feelings and experiences on specific topis of aging.
+Conversations on Aging provide an opportunity for older adults to come together and discuss their feelings and experiences on specific topics of aging.
 VIEWS’ Conversation on Aging discussion groups are:

 - A place for participants to share their feelings and listen to others.

-- Confidential discussions that are held in a private room.
+- Confidential discussions that are held in a private room or virtually.

 - Facilitated by trained VIEWS Conversation Facilitator volunteers that are older adults (age 55+).

 - 90-minute sessions that are most effective for groups of 8-10 participants.
-Conversations on Aging groups are hosted at various venues and are advertised in local and senior-focused publications, Senior Center newsletters and on the Calendar on the VIEWS website.
+Conversations on Aging groups are hosted at various venues and are advertised in local and senior-focused publications, Senior Center newsletters, and in the “Upcoming Events” section at the bottom of this page.

 VIEWS volunteers are a vital force in the community, assisting other older adults and providing a model for healthy aging.
 VIEWS provides its services in Multnomah and Clackamas Counties.

 We have two volunteer opportunities (age 55 and better):